skills/resolve-merge-conflicts/README.md

 - **What you'll learn**: What merge conflicts are, how you resolve merge conflicts, how to reduce merge conflicts.
 - **What you'll build**: We'll work with a short Markdown resume file in this course.
 - **Prerequisites**: We recommend taking [Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github) prior to this course.
-- **How long**: This course is 3 steps and takes less than 30 minutes.
+- **How long**: This course is three steps long and takes less than 30 minutes to complete.

 </details>